 The name DataViz might be familiar to those who have been using mobile devices long enough to remember the ancestors of today’s smartphones.
 The company, popular for its mobile office software, has just announced the latest

 Google purchased Quickoffice back in June and while the app sat relatively untouched for some time, there was a relaunch in September.
 That brought a refreshed version of the app as well as a new price point — Quickoffice

 Back in April Google released the Google Apps edition of Quickoffice in the Play Store.
 This app was released for free, but the use was limited to those who were paying Google Apps for Business subscribers.
 At the time

-Microsoft Office for Android shows a long list of possible launch dates and an equally long list of launch delays.
+A look back at the topic of Microsoft Office for Android shows a long list of possible launch dates and an equally long list of launch delays.
 We did at one point see a series of leaked screenshots, however much of the focus

-Quickoffice app into the Google Play Store.
+Google has recently released a new version of the Quickoffice app into the Google Play Store.
 This one joins the Quickoffice Pro HD and Quickoffice Pro apps, which are already priced at $19.99 and $14.99 respectively.
 This new

 A few months ago we brought you news that LibreOffice, the open source offshoot of popular free office suite Open Office, was headed to Android.
 While it would be wrong to say that the team of developers is making rapid progress,

 Google Docs not quite cutting it for your mobile document editing needs?
 Is that free version of QuickOffice that came with your phone a little long in the tooth?
 Then today’s a great day to try out the Amazon Appstore.
 The